‘Mixed picture’ for Covid infections but rise in England may have levelled off

 Both Scotland and Northern Ireland are also seeing patient numbers starting to fall, while the trend in Wales is not yet clear.

-Dr Mary Ramsay, director of public health programmes at the UK Health Security Agency (UKHSA), said the fall in hospital numbers is “a testament to the continued success of the autumn booster programme”, but warned against complacency as “cases could rise quickly again throughout the winter”.
+Dr Mary Ramsay, UKHSA director of public health programmes, said the fall in hospital numbers is “a testament to the continued success of the autumn booster programme”, but warned against complacency as “cases could rise quickly again throughout the winter”.

 She added: “Please come forward for your booster as soon as it is offered to you.
-Vaccines remain our best protection against disease but it’s also important that we all remain cautious as we head into winter.
+Vaccines remain our best protection against disease.”

-“If you have symptoms of a respiratory infection, it is important to avoid contact with elderly people or those who have underlying health conditions.

-“This will not only help to keep you and your loved ones safe but will go a long way to relieving the pressure on the NHS through the winter.”

 All people aged 50 and over are eligible for a fresh booster of Covid-19 vaccine, providing they had their last jab at least three months ago.